UROP Project

 Project Description

-Skills that research assistant(s) may need: Recommended Skills: ability to write professionally
+Skills that research assistant(s) may need: detail-oriented, meticulous, attentive, prompt (all required).

 Mentoring Philosophy